 We have a noncontributory Supplemental Executive Retirement Plan ("SERP"), which is a nonqualified defined benefit plan.
 The SERP is funded through a Rabbi Trust with TMI Trust Company.
 Under the SERP, as amended December 31, 2013, participants received an accrued lump-sum benefit as of December 31, 2013 which was credited to each participant's account.
 Subsequent to December 31, 2013, each eligible participant receives a supplemental retirement benefit equal to the foregoing lump-sum benefit, plus an annual benefit accrual equal to 8 percent of the participant's base salary and cash bonus, plus annual credited interest on the participant's account balance.
 All then current participants as of December 31, 2013 are fully vested in their account balances with any new individuals participating in the SERP effective on or after January 1, 2014 being subject to a five year vesting period.
 The SERP, which is considered a nonqualified defined benefit plan under applicable rules and regulations of the Internal Revenue Code, will continue to be funded through use of a Rabbi Trust to hold investment assets to be used in part to fund any future required lump sum benefit payments to participants.
-The Rabbi Trust assets had a value of \$3.6 million at June 27, 2021 and \$2.9 million at June 28, 2020, respectively.
-At June 27, 2021, the Rabbi Trust asset balance was included in Other Long-Term Assets in the accompanying Consolidated Balance Sheets.
-At June 28, 2020, \$217,000 of the Rabbi Trust asset balance was included in Other Current Assets and \$2.7 million of the Rabbi Trust asset balance was included in Other Long-Term Assets in the accompanying Consolidated Balance Sheets.
-The Rabbi Trust assets are excluded from the pension and SERP tables below as they do not qualify as plan assets.
-The projected benefit obligation under the SERP, which is included in the pension and SERP tables below, was \$2.8 million at June 27, 2021 and \$2.3 million at June 28, 2020.
+The Rabbi Trust assets had a value of \$3.3 million at July 3, 2022 and \$3.6 million at June 27, 2021, respectively.
+Refer to Fair Value of Financial Instruments discussion included in Notes to Financial Statements herein for further discussion of Rabbi Trust assets.
+The Rabbi Trust assets are excluded from the SERP tables below as they do not qualify as plan assets.
+The projected benefit obligation under the SERP, which is included in the SERP tables below, was \$3.2 million at July 3, 2022 and \$2.8 million at June 27, 2021.
 The SERP has a separately determined accumulated benefit obligation, which is the actuarial present value of benefits based on service rendered and current and past compensation levels.
 This differs from the projected benefit obligation in that it includes no assumptions about future compensation levels.
-The accumulated benefit obligation under the SERP was \$2.6 million at June 27, 2021 and \$2.2 million at June 28, 2020.
+The ac